davidthings/spokefpga/docs/_pages/pipelines.md

 This is an improvement, however, the transfer situation just got a lot more complex.  `d1` and `d2` look reasonable, but look at what happens to `d3`.
 The Consumer is *not* ready when the Producer is, so *the Producer has to hang onto its data until the Consumer is ready*.
 When the Consumer finally is ready, the Producer may release the data.

-This gives rise to the common observation that with a valid-ready system, *data is only transfered when both ready and valid signals are true*.
+It should be obvious from here, *data is only transfered when both ready and valid signals are true*.
 In the example above at times 3,5 and 10.

 Codewise, if you're a producer and you have data, you'll be in a producer-valid kind of state until you see a `ready` from the consumer.
 In Verilog, this might look like the following: